 Where to Begin:

-- Check List: Finally, Make sure you have included all the necessary and supporting documents required to be filed with the Petition.
+Lastly, ensure to file all necessary supporting documents with the Petition.
 For example, Florida law requires you to submit a Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) if there are minor children in the marriage.

 Documents are ready.
 Now what?